Beyond the Judgment: Why I Use Handouts in Parenting Coordination

 Cori McGuire

-Move past the emotions of the moment and focus on proven strategies.
+• Emotional Distance: We move past the heat of the moment to focus on proven, objective strategies.